The field of moduli of plane curves: On the automorphism groups of structures on

 We spend the rest of this section proving Theorem~\ref{theorem:critical}.
 We apply the two strategies described in \S\ref{sect:strategies}, or small variations of them, to each finite subgroup of $\PGL_{3}(K)$.

+While Theorem~\ref{theorem:critical} partially overlaps with a theorem of B. Huggins \cite[Theorem 6.4.8]{hugginsphd}, we do not use her result in our proof for two reasons.
+The first is that we work with arbitrary algebraic structures, whereas she only works with smooth plane curves.
+The second reason is that, in the large majority of cases, we prove that the curve (or structure) descends to a curve embedded in $\PP^{2}$ over the field of moduli, whereas she only proves that the abstract curve descends to the field of moduli.

-In the first half, we prove that if $G$ is not critical (resp. $G$ is lucky) then $\xi$ descends to a structure on $\PP^{2}_{k}$ (resp. on some Brauer-Severi variety) by finding a rational point of $\bP_{\xi}$ whose corresponding singularity in $X/G$ is of type $\rR$ (resp. $\cG_{\xi}(k)\neq\emptyset$), this gives us a rational point of $\cP_{\xi}$ by the Lang-Nishimura theorem for tame stacks.
+In the first half, we prove that if $G$ is lucky (resp. not critical) then $\xi$ descends to a structure on $\PP^{2}_{k}$ (resp. on some Brauer-Severi variety) by finding a rational point of $\bP_{\xi}$ whose corresponding singularity in $X/G$ is of type $\rR$ (resp. $\cG_{\xi}(k)\neq\emptyset$), this gives us a rational point of $\cP_{\xi}$ by the Lang--Nishimura theorem for tame stacks.

 In the second half, we construct the various counterexamples for $G$ critical.